informatics-isi-edu/ermresolve/README.md

 ### Prerequisites

-The essential ERMrest prerequisite also satisfies the other third-party prerequisites since they share common implementation techniques.
+The essential ERMrest prerequisite also satisfies most of the other third-party prerequisites since they share common implementation techniques.